Marcdnd/p2pool-brl-coins/README.md

 Run your miner program, connecting to 127.0.0.1 on port 24006.
 Forward port 11256 to the host running P2Pool.

-The standard ports to samabcoint.conf are:
+The standard ports to samabcoin.conf are:

     rpcport=11233
     port=11255